FRO Objectivism Study Groups

 and more.
 The discussion for each essay is guided and managed by a rotating volunteer, also chosen at the prior meeting.
 Meetings tend to last two to three hours, often with a break for snacks and chat in the middle.

-- 1FROG meets on the fourth Saturday evening each month from 6:30 pm to about 10:00 pm at a member's home.
+- 1FROG meets on the fourth Saturday evening each month from 6:30 - 10 pm and is for advanced students of Objectivism (10 or more years of study).
 1FROG is managed by Betty Evans.
 For questions and comments, please contact her at firstname.lastname@example.org.

-- 2FROG meets on the fourth Sunday each month from 1:00 pm to about 4:30 pm at the Barnes & Noble in Thornton.
-2FROG is managed by David Weatherell.
+- 2FROG meets on the 4th Sunday each month from 1 PM to 4:30 PM.
+2FROG is managed by David Weatherell in the North Denver Metro area.
 For questions or comments, please contact him at email@example.com.

-- 4FROG meets on the third Tuesday of each month from 7:00 to about 9:00 pm at the Panera Bread in Longmont.
-4FROG is managed by Samuel Cox.
-For questions and comments, please contact him at firstname.lastname@example.org.
+- 4FROG meets on the third Monday of each month from 7 - 9 pm in the North Denver Metro area.
+4FROG is managed by David Weatherell.
+For questions and comments, please contact him at email@example.com.